sshine/evm-opcodes/README.md

 concrete variants:

  - `Opcode` being `Opcode' ()`
- - `PositionalOpcode` being `Opcode' Word256`
+ - `PositionalOpcode` being `Opcode' Word`
  - `LabelledOpcode` being `Opcode' Label` with `Label` being an alias for `Text`.

-The library has a fixpoint algorithm that translates labelled jumps into positional jumps, and it has another function that translates those positional jumps into plain EVM opcodes where a constant it pushed before a jump is made.
+The library has a fixpoint algorithm that translates labelled jumps into positional jumps, and it has another function that translates those positional jumps into plain EVM opcodes where a constant is pushed before a jump is made.

 ## Naming opcodes